deltachat/deltachat-pages/gl/help.md

 if you set a [signature text](#signature).

+### What is the "Send Copy to Self" setting good for?

+Sending a copy of your messages to yourself ensures that you receive your own messages on all devices.
+If you have multiple devices and don't turn it on, you see only the messages from other people, and the messages you send from the current device.

+The copy is sent to the Inbox, and then moved to the DeltaChat folder; it's not put into the "Sent" folder.
+Delta Chat *never* uploads anything to the Sent folder because this would mean uploading a message twice (once through SMTP, and once through IMAP to Sent folder).

+The default setting for copy-to-self is "no".

+### Why can I choose to watch the "Sent" folder?

+The only reason one wants to watch the Sent folder is if you are using another mail program (like Thunderbird) next to your Delta Chat app, and want your MUA to participate in chat conversations.

+However, we recommend using the Delta Chat Desktop Client; you can download it on [get.delta.chat](https://get.delta.chat).
+The option to watch the "Sent" folder might go away in the future.
+It was introduced at a time where there was no Delta Chat Desktop client available on all platforms.

+### Why can I choose not to watch the DeltaChat folder?

+Some people use Delta Chat as a regular email client, and want to use the Inbox folder for their mail, instead of the DeltaChat folder.
+If you disable "Watch DeltaChat folder", you should also disable "move chat messages to DeltaChat".
+Otherwise, deleting messages or multi-device setups might not work properly.

 ### Is Delta Chat compatible with Protonmail / Tutanota / Criptext?

 - Yes and No.